What is Individual Freedom?

 A person’s individual freedom can be measured by how much they need or what they choose to desire.

-Related Reading: Why Spiritual Healing Matters
+Related Reading: What is Spiritual Healing?

 On the other hand, what a person doesn’t desire or doesn’t need is also correlated with individual freedom.